Hecate2/blockchain-security-guidelines/README.md

 **Be extremely careful when you mix all kinds of calls.
 There can be critical risk of re-entrancy.**

+#### Better have the verification logics executed only once in one transaction

+If the verification can be executed for many times in a single transaction, usually what is being verified is varying.
+There is much higher risk that what you are verifying is not exactly what you want.

+For example: You are going to verify `msg.value == input_ETH_amount` for many times in the same transaction.
+Then an attacker can pass your verification many times to let you think the attacker has many ETH, by sending only 1 ETH.

 # P2P network layer

 #### Only relay verified payloads